If you’re looking to get your forklift license, now is a great time.

 - Ability to lift 50 lbs. or more

 Additionally, some employers require that you have a high school diploma or GED.
-But others don’t.
 If you fall into the latter category, check out GED.com.
 There, you’ll find everything you need to get your high school equivalency diploma and move forward with your new career.

 Now, some jobs will have certain additional requirements unique to them.

-For example, if you’re going to be working with certain specialized forklifts, like order pickers, you can’t be afraid of heights.
-That's because some order pickers can be raised up to 30' or more in the air!
+For example, if you’re working with certain specialized forklifts, like order pickers, you can’t be afraid of heights.
+That’s because some order pickers can be raised to 30′ or more in the air!

-Another case could be “hybrid” jobs, where you’ll drive forklifts in addition to other duties.
+Another case could be “hybrid” jobs, where you will drive forklifts while completing other duties.
 For instance, some warehousing jobs require you to pick and pack orders for shipping, stock shelves, manage inventory, etc. So the employer might require more advanced computer skills than they would for a strict forklift driving job.

 That about covers the basics.
 But before we move on to the actual “how to” instructions for getting a job, let’s answer a couple of questions you might still have about job requirements.